yusuke85/javascript-module-2-todo-workshop/README.md

 - Use Objects when contained inside an array
 - Write code that uses objects built-in methods
 - Write code that can iterate through an object
-- Define what a Class is in JavaScript
-- Define what is Inheritance in JavaScript
 ### Object Basics
 ###### [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Basics#object_basics)
 An object is a collection of related data and/or functionality (which usually consists of several variables and functions — which are called properties and methods when they are inside objects.)
 Let's work through an example to understand what they look like.